Jeffrey Epstein died by suicide and there’s no ‘client list,’ Justice Department says

 By Hannah Rabinowitz, CNN

-(CNN) — After months of touting the impending release of new, blockbuster information on accused sex trafficker Jeffrey Epstein, the Justice Department is set to announce Monday that there is no evidence he kept a “client list” or was murdered, a department official said.
+(CNN) — After months of touting the impending release of new, blockbuster information on accused sex trafficker Jeffrey Epstein, the Justice Department announced in a memo Monday that there is no evidence he kept a “client list” or was murdered.

+The Justice Department also does not plan to release any new documents in the matter, it said Monday.

-The admission would renege on promises from President Donald Trump, who previously spoke about releasing more governmental files on the disgraced financier, as well as go against years of conspiracy theories pushed by the right wing.
+The admission reneges on promises from President Donald Trump, who previously spoke about releasing more governmental files on the disgraced financier, as well as go against years of conspiracy theories pushed by the right wing.

-The Justice Department does not plan to release any new documents in the matter.
+“This systematic review revealed no incriminating ‘client list,’” the unsigned memo states.
+“There was also no credible evidence found that Epstein blackmailed prominent individuals as part of his actions.
+We did not uncover evidence that could predicate an investigation against uncharged third parties.”

 Axios was first to report details of the DOJ and FBI’s decision.